-A thoughtful restoration of a landmarked Prospect Lefferts brownstone, carefully preserving original architectural details while surgically upgrading systems and introducing light-filled spaces for contemporary family living.
+A thoughtful restoration of a landmarked Prospect Lefferts brownstone that carefully preserves original architectural details while surgically upgrading systems and introducing light-filled spaces for contemporary family living.

 The Lefferts House